clone206/dsd2dxd/README.md

 Based on dsd2pcm by Sebastian Gesemann: [https://code.google.com/archive/p/dsd2pcm/](https://code.google.com/archive/p/dsd2pcm/).
 Also influenced by/borrowed from [dsf2flac](https://github.com/hank/dsf2flac), [XLD](https://tmkk.undo.jp/xld/index_e.html), and [Airwindows](https://www.airwindows.com).

-Added many enhancements over the original dsd2pcm.
-32 bit float output is now also an option, as well as dsd128 input.
-And aside from outputting to standard out, you can also output to an aiff, wav, or flac file.
-Where possible, ID3v2 tags are copied to the destination files.
+Added many enhancements over the original dsd2pcm as detailed above.

 The decimation filters for dsd128 were created from scratch using extensive listening tests.
 This tool aims to have audiophile-worthy conversion quality while also being useful in a recording engineering context, where converting between dsd and dxd may be necessary.
 Some of the filters for dsd64 were copied over from XLD, and the original dsd2pcm filter is an option as well.